Seed Fund Grants

 MRM-MI4 Collaborative Seed Fund Grant

-MI4 and the McGill Regenerative Medicine (MRM) Network are pleased to announce the results of the MRM-MI4 Collaborative Seed Fund Grant Competition!
-This grant aimed at supporting a new health research project focusing on stem cell or regenerative medicine within the domains of either infection or immunity.
+In July 2021, the McGill Regenerative Medicine (MRM Network) and MI4 were pleased to announce the result of the MRM-MI4 Collaborative Seed Fund Grant Competition!
+This grant aimed to support a new health research project focusing on stem cell or regenerative medicine within the domains of either infection or immunity.

 Congratulations to Dr. Alex Gregorieff!